Updated: October 6, 2023

 As perhaps the most well-known town along the Silver Coast of Portugal, Nazaré is a real gem.
-While the big waves lure in surfers, Nazaré Portugal real estate is also bringing in home buyers and investors, who are choosing to settle in this picturesque town steeped in tradition and Portuguese culture.
+While the big waves lure in surfers, Nazaré Portugal real estate is also bringing in home buyers and investors who choose to settle in this picturesque town steeped in tradition and Portuguese culture.

 What makes Nazaré so special?

 The swanky seaside town has already proved itself as a top holiday destination – beloved by tourists and locals alike.
-The breaking waves, the historic landmarks, and the quaint grind of daily life each are qualities that keep people coming back.
-Living in Portugal, Nazaré is a splendid option to consider, where you’ll be able to marvel at the breathtaking views of the Atlantic.
+The breaking waves, the historic landmarks, and the quaint grind of daily life are qualities that keep people coming back.
+Living in Portugal, Nazaré is a splendid option to consider, where you’ll be able to marvel at the breathtaking views of the Atlantic Ocean.

 The town of Nazaré is, at its heart, a historic fishing village.
-Fishermen still religiously dry their catch in the sun, and their wives can be seen wearing the traditional 7 skirts during festivities.
-Expats in Portugal are often in awe of the beauty of the Silver Coast, and Nazaré is a prime example as to why this is the case.
+Fishermen still religiously dry their catch in the sun, and their wives can be seen wearing the traditional seven skirts during festivities.
+Expats in Portugal are often in awe of the beauty of the Silver Coast, and Nazaré is a prime example of why this is the case.

 Nazaré Portugal real estate – luxury properties

-As with much of Portugal, Nazaré has a rich history and traditions that can still be seen today.
+As with much of Portugal, Nazaré has a rich history with traditions that can still be seen today.
 The name “Nazaré” is the Portuguese name for Nazareth.
-The name is believed to have come from a small wooden statue of the Virgin Mary.
-This was brought by a monk in the fourth century from Nazareth in the Holy Land to Mérida, in western Spain.
-After this, it was brought to the seaside town, that is now called Nazaré, in 711 by another monk, Romano.
+The name is believed to have come from a small wooden statue of the Virgin Mary, which was brought by a monk in the fourth century from Nazareth in the Holy Land to Mérida in western Spain.
+After this, another monk, Romano, brought it to the seaside town that is now called Nazaré in 711.
 He became a hermit and, after his death, was buried in the grotto where he had lived.

 Lifestyle in Nazaré

-The surf, the cuisine, the culture, the laid-back daily grind, there are many reasons why expats in Portugal and locals flock to Nazaré.
-Nazaré is a quaint fishing town – one of the main secrets to its incredible and healthy cuisine.
-What could be more enticing than enjoying fresh fish, straight from the ocean, accompanied with a glass of vinho verde (green wine) and views of the sparkling sea?
+The surf, the cuisine, the culture, and the laid-back atmosphere are some of the reasons both expats and locals flock to Nazaré.
+Nazaré is a quaint fishing town – one of the main secrets to its incredible cuisine.
+What could be more enticing than enjoying fresh fish straight from the ocean, accompanied by a glass of Vinho Verde (green wine) and views of the sparkling sea?

 The cost of living is generally very good, even by Portuguese standards.
-Those looking for fine dining experiences will be able to find a Michelin-starred restaurant and many other enthralling eateries.
+Those looking for fine dining experiences will be able to find luxury restaurants and many other enthralling eateries not too far away.
 Many pride themselves on local ingredients and Portuguese fare.
 You’ll also find traditional family-owned Portuguese tascas, which have been providing simple Portuguese dishes for many a year.